bhanuonline/learning/docs/git/git.md

     main:    A---B---C-------M
     feature:          \----D---E

+**What is origin ?**

+origin is the default name given to the remote repository when you clone a repository or add a remote.
+It acts as a shorthand alias for the URL of the remote repository and is commonly used to interact with the central repository.

 git remote -v : To see the URL of the origin remote repository git remote add origin https://github.com/username/repo.git : add a remote a url